datalytyx/snowflake-webhooks/README.md

 # What is it?
-An implementation to allow webhooks to be called from inside Snowflake.
+An implementation to allow webhooks to be called from inside Snowflake to connect to external systems.
 This allows powerful bidirectional integration between Snowflake and other external systems.

 # Why?
 It is straightforward to make calls/trigger actions with Snowflake from any other systems and many processes/workflows make use of this.
 However it is current challenging to do the opposite - trigger actions/processes in other systems from within Snowflake.